erickcastelli/kir-mapper/MANUAL.md

 kir-mapper setup
 ```

 Follow the instructions provided to indicate the path of all necessary programs. kir-mapper might find the programs automatically.
-The only exception is the database and the PICARD jar file.
+The only exception is the database.

 The setup process will save the configuration file in your home folder.